pivotal-cf/docs-pks/velero-install.hbs.md

 To download the Velero CLI Binary:

-1. Download the supported version of the signed Velero binary for your version of TKGI from the TKGI Management Console product downloads page at [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=Tanzu%20Kubernetes%20Grid%20Integrated%20Edition%20(TKGi)%20-%20Mgmt%20Console).
+1. Download the supported version of the signed Velero binary for your version of {{ vars.product_short }} from the
+{{ vars.product_short }} Management Console product downloads page at [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=Tanzu%20Kubernetes%20Grid%20Integrated%20Edition%20(TKGi)%20-%20Mgmt%20Console).
 For more information about the currently supported Velero versions, see the _Product Snapshot_ section of the [Release Notes](release-notes.html).

     <p class="note"><strong>Note</strong>: You must use the Velero binary signed by VMware to be eligible for support from VMware.</p>

 ### <a id='velero-cli-install'></a> Install the Velero CLI

-To install the Velero CLI on the TKGI client or on your local machine:
+To install the Velero CLI on the {{ vars.product_short }} client or on your local machine:

 1. Open a command line and change directory to the Velero CLI download.
 1. Unzip the download file: